ABOUT-USs/ABOUT-US/README.md

 # ABOUT-US
 About Us
 Who Are We?
-TRANSACTIONS & SUPPORT PI is an innovative digital platform dedicated to simplifying access to essential social and financial services using Pi Network technology.
+TRANSACTIONS & SUPPORT PI.
+is an innovative digital platform dedicated to simplifying access to essential social and financial services using Pi Network technology.
 Under the leadership of William Masumbuko Kehegwa, we take pride in being a sturdy bridge between the world of digital currency (Crypto) and the daily needs of Tanzanians.
 Our Vision
 To be the premier one-stop-shop hub that empowers Pi Network members (Pioneers) to use their balance to access government, social, and commercial services with safety and reliability.
 Services We Offer